-Now before you start to plan your front landscaping design, you must ensure that you check your local zoning laws.
-Understanding the regulation regarding the necessary permits, height restrictions, and more makes the process easier.
+Now before you start to plan your front yard landscaping design, you must ensure that you check your local zoning laws.
+Understanding the regulations regarding the necessary permits, height restrictions, and more makes the process easier.

 Fencing your front yard is one of the most commonly used methods for creating a sense of privacy.
 You can fence your front yard by using a picket fence.
 You can also opt for slats to have the privacy you require without blocking the visibility of your front yard completely.
 If you want total seclusion, you can consider taller fences.

 If you want your front yard completely private, you may want to consider installing solid tongue and groove or even good old boards.
-You can change your privacy setting depending on the material you use.
-For example, if you want a somewhat semi-private fence, one should opt for slats, lattice spindles, and more.
+You can change your privacy settings depending on the material you use.
+For example, if you want a somewhat semi-private fence, you should opt for slats, lattice spindles, and more.
 This way, you still have privacy and a view of the outside.

 When considering fencing material, you must keep the maintenance requirements in mind.
 Wood can be a bit costlier in return for maintenance as it needs to be painted and resealed every couple of years.
 You can also consider low-maintenance front yard fence options such as powder-coated aluminum, vinyl, and composite.